BLACK POWDER TAVERN

 PAOLI BATTLEFIELD HISTORICAL PARK

 The Paoli Battlefield Historical Park was site of one of the most gruesome battles of the American Revolution.
 The British troops attacked the Americans at midnight with bayonets and swords leaving many dead, and perhaps a few spirits in their wake.
-If you'd like to see for yourself, the park is hosting a paranormal investigation on October 21.
+If you would like to find out for yourself, the park is hosting a paranormal investigation on October 21.
 This event is a private tour, limited to pre-registered attendees only.

 VALLEY FORGE NATIONAL HISTORICAL PARK